Belcourt Theatre: Today

-The Belcourt is Nashville's nonprofit film center with a stated mission "to engage, enrich and educate through innovative film programming in our historic theatre, our community, and beyond."
 Its programming spans first-run (new releases) independent and documentary films (both U.S.-made and international) and repertory classics.
-Its concession stand includes classic movie snacks, locally-made baked goods and items like tamales and empanadas, and a full bar (including wine on tap and local craft/draft beers).
+Its concession stand includes classic movie snacks, locally made baked goods and items like tamales and empanadas, and a full bar (including wine on tap and local craft/draft beers).

 The Belcourt also has an active education and engagement program, sharing films with young people throughout Middle Tennessee via its Mobile Movie Theatre and frequently hosting post-screening discussions with filmmakers, issue experts, and other special guests.

 The Belcourt reopened in July 2016 after undergoing seven months of renovations.
 The renovation increased the theatre's square-footage to include a new small screening room, classroom space for film education and outreach, an elevator, and larger fully accessible restrooms.

 The Belcourt is currently home to one of the largest paintings by noted painter Harry Underwood.
 The 4'x6' painting, Landmark Preservation, is a commentary on the uncertainty created when rapidly developing cities start to demolish historical buildings in order to make room for new construction.